hdGuild/HD-GoldenDeploy/readme.md

 ## Storyline

-    0. Terraform code to deploy an Ubuntu server on DigitalOcean
+    0. DONE - Terraform code to deploy an Ubuntu server on DigitalOcean
     1. use jenkins to deploy terraform ubuntu server on DO
     2. add Ansible to server deployed
     3. ansible deploy of LEMP server on ubuntu server